Emerald Library Access is now available for Premium Members. Links to all full-text Emerald journals and articles are HERE.

 Facebook - Our very exciting news is that we are now on Facebook!
 If you "like" us, please "like" us on Facebook HERE.

 In This Issue

-Guest Forum - JJ Pionke presents an eye-opening view on accessibility.
+Guest Forum - Mary Ann Venner takes look at administrative roles for librarians.
 Read the article in full text.

-Coming next issue: Mary Ann Venner is our special guest!
+Coming next issue: Kaetrena Kendrick is our special guest!

 Featured Library - Your library can be profiled here.
-Our latest profile is of the Waite Library & Learning Commons, University of Minnesota Read the latest profile.
+Our latest profile is of the Gilde-Marx Collection on Holocaust and Genocide Studies, Hickory, North Carolina.
+Read the latest profile.